franz-josef-kaiser/pazuretory/README.md

 # 💣 Pazuretory ☠️

-The name is made up.
-Credentials: _Azure, Purgatory, and all the lost hours trying to figure out why the providers tool can not log in._

 Are you stuck with the Microsoft Azure CLI?

-Do you have to answer any of those questions with _YES_ ?
- * Can not log in?
- * Can not log out?
- * Can you not add an account?
+Have you ever lost precious hours of your life trying to figure out why?

+#### Are you experiencing...

+- Trouble logging in?
+- Trouble logging out?
- * Do your `az login` commands end up with errors referring to other accounts?
+- Your `az login` commands end up with errors referring to other accounts?
+- You're questioning your chosen profession?
- * nom nom nom
+- nom nom nom

-…then this script is for you.
+*…then this script is for you!*

+#### The name...

+_noun_

+(**Azure** + **Purgatory**) a place or state of suffering inhabited by the souls of developers who are expiating their sins before going to the cloud.

+>  "all her caches were purged and she would not need to go to Pazuretory"
 ## Prerequisites

 Only the [Azure az CLI tool](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest).